sagemath/sage-archive-2023-02-01/src/doc/en/developer/sagenb/patching.rst

       0001-BF-added-tests-for-Funny-bug.patch
       0002-BF-added-fix-for-Funny-bug.patch

-   Send these files to the `Sage Notebook mailing list`_.
+   Although some projects would have you send these files to the `Sage Notebook mailing list`_, we prefer submitting an issue request at the web interface to the `Sage Notebook github`_ page.
+See :ref:`edit-flow` for how to create a "pull request" once you have created a Github account.

 When you are done, to switch back to the main copy of the code, just return to the ``master`` branch::